cbornet/generator-jhipster-grpc/README.md

 Current limitations:
 * only entities with DTOs and service
-* no Cassandra (needs datastax driver 3.2 release because of Guava incompatibility)
 * entities can have non-required relationships but they will not be manageable by grpc

 TODOs: